-The aim of the module is to provide participating students with sound basic knowledge of terms and methods within the area of automation engineering.
-The students will be able to reproduce, describe and apply the latter and can explain modeling, classification, control and coupling of technical processes for basic examples.
+The module's objective is to furnish students with a comprehensive foundation in terms and methods relevant to automation engineering.
+The students will be capable to reproduce, describe and apply the latter and can explain modeling, classification, control and coupling of technical processes for basic examples.
 They are also able to analyze information handling in technical processes and information transfer.
 Students are capable to fundamentally determine the organizational, distribution and communication structures of automation systems for simple case studies.
 In addition, the students can describe basic aspects of modularization, standardization and automation.
 The students understand the digitization topics industrial internet, cloud and cyberphysical systems.
 As such, the students can reproduce the approaches of knowledge management, industrial big data and decision support.